 As the car crested the last hill before the steep drop down to the parking lot, I got a familiar whiff of the sea air.
 I closed my eyes for no more than a second and breathed in deeply, relishing the aroma.
 It was good to live by the sea.

 I pulled into the almost empty lot just as a car was leaving.
 I took the space they vacated.
-It was as though they were leaving just so I could park in their spot.
+It was as though they were leaving just so I could park.
 I took it to be divine intervention; everything going my way.
 It was a good day.
 That is, until I saw the empty car parked at the other end of the lot.
 Okay, what was that doing there?
 I expected to be alone.
 I’d planned it that way.
 No one else should be here, only me.
 Well at least there was no one in it.
 Maybe they’d gone off on the trail for a walk.
 They probably wouldn’t even notice me when they came back.

 I picked my stuff up off the seat and got out of the car, leaving the keys in the ignition, and set off down the rough path to the shoreline.
 The sea was breaking on the rocks, spray flying in the air.
 It was rough out there, just the way I liked it.
 As I climbed over the wooden guard rails, past the warning signs and onto the rocks, I thought I saw movement down at the water’s edge.
 No, I thought, I couldn’t have.
 Who’d be stupid enough to be that close to the water with the sea being as high as it was today?
 Then I saw it again.
 Yes, there was something moving.